-Moving to Patagonia had been a plan for a long time but became a reality in 2013.
+Moving to Patagonia had been in the air for a long time but became reality in 2013.
 With one of few airports in the south, I could make it to Europe for work without too much fuss.
 Plus I’d already spent a lot of time in Esquel, so I knew what to expect.
 Although I had doubts about living in such a small city —population around 46,000 people— I dreamt of summers that weren’t insanely hot & humid, seeing the occasional snowfall each winter & having a view of the foothills of the Andes.
 A lower cost of living proved to be another benefit, as did a break from all the politics of Buenos Aires.
 Let’s head down to -43º latitude!

 When I met Darío, he lived in a one-bedroom apartment above a ski rental shop.
 This slanted-roof, wooden-beam architecture is typical along the Andes, & Esquel actually has a ski resort to the north.
 This is also about as tall as most buildings got in Esquel, with the exception of a government office or the occasional hotel.
 Very different from the big city.
 But his place was too small for the both of us + my extra stuff.
 With a stroke of incredible luck, the couple living in the apartment across the hall were leaving just as we decided to move from Buenos Aires to Esquel.
 Even though the new place was larger than we needed, I loved the high ceilings & the views.
 Plus, Darío only had to move his things a few meters.